jyanglab/jyanglab.github.io/people.md

 </div>

 <div class="responsive">
-<b>Jinliang Yang</b> is an Assistant Professor in the Department of Agronomy and Horticulture at UNL.
+<b>Jinliang Yang</b> is an Associate Professor in the Department of Agronomy and Horticulture at UNL.
 <a href="/people/jyang"> learn more ...  </a>
 </div>